chguenther/python-challenge-1/README.md

 1. The customer cannot order items that are not on the menu.

 ### Sequence
-**Event 1:** Define and store the menu.

-  Menu items are grouped into the following menu categories:
-  * Snacks,
-  * Meals,
-  * Drinks, and
-  * Sodas

-  Some menu items have different varieties, such as Pizza (Cheese, Vegetarian, and Pepperoni).

-  Each menu item has a price.

-  Menu items are stored in a nested dictionary.

-**Event 2:** Allow the customer to place an order and store it.
+**Event 1:** Display available menu items and allow customer to place an order and store it.

 <ins>Pseudocode:</ins>[^1]
 ```